 Statues of wrinkled dogs like the one pictured bearing a strong resemblance to the Shar Pei date back to the Han Dynasty (c 200 BC).
 Others have been discovered in Tai Li, a small village in the Southern Province of Kwantung, which borders the South China Sea.
 More recently a 13th Century Chinese manuscript refers to a wrinkled dog.
 The name 'Shar Pei' literally means 'sand skin', referring to the roughness and shortness of the coat.

 But the Shar Pei's survival as a breed today relied on Hong Kong becoming a British Colony in 1842.
 This was because by one century later, the Chinese Communist Party had eliminated dogs from most of China.
-But fortunately, because in the meantime the Hong Kong and Kowloon Kennel Association had recognized the Shar Pei as a pure breed in the 1970's, they were able to provide bloodlines for the rest of the world to resurrect the breed.
+But fortunately, because in the meantime the Hong Kong and Kowloon Kennel Association had recognised the Shar Pei as a pure breed in the 1970's, they were able to provide bloodlines for the rest of the world to resurrect the breed.
 They were introduced into Australia in the early 1980's[5a].

 Chow Chow pups c 1930